Skip to main content

 Obtain Amazon EC2 access keys

-5. Select the appropriate use case for the keys or select Other if you aren't sure, then click Next.
+5. Select the Application running outside AWS use case and then click Next.

-6. Provide a description and click Create access key.
+6. Provide a description and then click Create access key.

 The access key ID and secret access key display.
 The secret access key is shown only once and cannot be retrieved again, so copy the key and save it to a secure location.